 For centuries, the temple of Goripur was the famous Jain tirtha.
 The temple is notable among the local Hindus and its statue of Parasnath.

-Bodesar Masjid
+Bhodesar Masjid

-Protection and Conservationof Mosque and Jain Temples
+Protection and Conservation of Mosque and Jain Temples